cmap/psp/README.md

 # Proteomics Signature Pipeline (PSP)

-This is a package of Python scripts that enable processing and analysis of proteomic signatures produced by the LINCS Proteomic Characterization Center for Signaling and Epigenetics (PCCSE) at the Broad Institute.
+PSP is a collection of Python scripts that enable data processing and analysis of GCP and P100 proteomic data produced by the LINCS Proteomic Characterization Center for Signaling and Epigenetics (PCCSE) at the Broad Institute.
 You can download the raw data from the [Panorama Repository](https://panoramaweb.org/labkey/project/LINCS/begin.view?
 "Panorama Repository").
 (You will want the unprocessed gcts.)

+In addition to the scripts available here, you can get quick access to these using web apps that we have built.
+Check them out at [clue.io/proteomics](https://clue.io/proteomics "Proteomics on Clue").

 ## Maintainer

 Lev Litichevskiy
 lev@broadinstitute.org
-June 2017
+July 2017

 ## Setting up your environment

 ### To set up your environment the first time:

   1. First, you must clone this repository into a local directory on your computer.
-For example, I cloned the repository in the directory `/Users/lev/code/proteomics-signature-pipeline`.
+For example, I cloned the repository in the directory `/Users/lev/code/psp`.
 If you need more information about cloning, go to this page provided by Github: https://help.github.com/articles/cloning-a-repository/.

   2. To manage our Python environment, we'll use a program called conda.
 Download conda from the following website: http://conda.pydata.org/miniconda.html.
 Miniconda or Anaconda will do, but we recommend Miniconda because it's more lightweight.